EvenasGZ/yt-music-downloader/README.md

+UPDATE 1.
+1
+User Experience: You can add mmultiple link up to 10 in once
+UI: Added user interface if you can't use terminal, just run the code and a popup will be open

 🎵 **YouTube Music Downloader**
 🚀 **Key Features:**
 ✅ Crystal Clear Audio – Download songs at 192 kbps, higher than Spotify Free (160 kbps).